I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONNeurofeedback describes techniques of providing feedback about neuronal activity, as measured by electroencephalogram (EEG), in order to teach patients to self-regulate brain activity.
-Also known as EEG biofeedback, several different techniques have been examined in an attempt to normalize unusual patterns of brain function in patients with central nervous system (CNS) disorders such as attention deficit/hyperactivity disorder and substance abuse disorder.
+Neurofeedback describes techniques of providing feedback about neuronal activity, as measured by electroencephalogram (EEG) biofeedback, functional magnetic resonance imaging (fMRI), or near-infrared spectroscopy, to teach patients to self-regulate brain activity.
+Neurofeedback may use several techniques in an attempt to normalize unusual patterns of brain function in patients with various psychiatric and central nervous system (CNS) disorders.

-Neurofeedback may be conceptualized as a type of biofeedback that uses the electroencephalogram (EEG) as a source of feedback data.
-Neurofeedback differs from traditional forms of biofeedback in that the information fed back to the patient (i.e., EEG tracings) is a direct measure of global neuronal activity or brain state, compared to feedback of the centrally regulated physiological processes such as tension of specific muscle groups or skin temperature.
+Neurofeedback may be conceptualized as a type of biofeedback that traditionally used the electroencephalogram (EEG) as a source of feedback data.
+Neurofeedback differs from traditional forms of biofeedback in that the information fed back to the patient (via EEG tracings, fMRI, near-infrared spectroscopy) is a direct measure of global neuronal activity or brain state, compared with feedback of the centrally regulated physiological processes, such as tension of specific muscle groups or skin temperature.
 The patient may be trained to either increase or decrease the prevalence, amplitude or frequency of specified EEG waveforms (e.g., alpha, beta, theta waves), depending on the changes in brain function associated with the particular disorder.
-It has been proposed that training of slow cortical potentials can regulate cortical excitability, and that using the EEG as a measure of CNS functioning can help train patients to modify or control their abnormal brain activity.
+It has been proposed that training of slow cortical potentials (SCPs) can regulate cortical excitability and that using the EEG as a measure of CNS functioning can help train patients to modify or control their abnormal brain activity.
+Upregulating or downregulating neural activity with real-time feedback of fMRI signals is also being explored.

-Neurofeedback is being explored for the treatment of a variety of disorders including attention deficit/hyperactivity disorder (ADHD), learning disabilities, traumatic brain injury, seizure disorders, substance abuse-related disorders, menopausal hot flashes, panic and anxiety disorders, fibromyalgia, tinnitus, substance abuse, depression, stress management, or sleep disorders.
-Two training protocols, training of slow cortical potentials (SCPs) and theta/beta training, are typically used in children with ADHD.
+Neurofeedback is being investigated for the treatment of a variety of disorders including autism spectrum disorder, insomnia and sleep disorders, learning disabilities, Tourette syndrome, traumatic brain injury, seizure disorders, premenstrual dysphoric disorder, menopausal hot flashes, depression, stress management, panic and anxiety disorders, posttraumatic stress disorder, substance abuse disorders, eating disorders, migraine headaches, stroke, Parkinson disease, fibromyalgia, and tinnitus.
+Two EEG training protocols (training of slow cortical potentials (SCPs) and theta/beta training) are typically used in children with attention-deficit/hyperactivity disorder (ADHD).
 For training of SCPs, surface-negative SCPs and surface-positive SCPs are generated over the sensorimotor cortex.
 Negative SCPs reflect increased excitation and occur during states of behavioral or cognitive preparation, while positive SCPs are thought to indicate reduction of cortical excitation of the underlying neural networks and appear during behavioral inhibition.
 In theta/beta training, the goal is to decrease activity in the EEG theta band (4-8 hertz [Hz]) and increase activity in the EEG beta band (13-20 Hz), corresponding to an alert and focused but relaxed state.
 Alpha-theta neurofeedback is typically used in studies on substance abuse.
+Neurofeedback protocols for depression focus on alpha interhemispheric asymmetry and theta/beta ratio within the left prefrontal cortex.
 Neurofeedback for epilepsy has focused on sensorimotor rhythm up-training (increasing 12-15 Hz activity at motor strip) or altering slow cortical potentials.
-It has been proposed that learned alterations in EEG patterns in epilepsy are due to operant conditioning, and are not conscious or voluntary.
+It has been proposed that learned alterations in EEG patterns in epilepsy are a result of operant conditioning and are not conscious or voluntary.
 A variety of protocols have been described for treatment of migraine headaches.

 Neurofeedback is considered investigational.